Automatic Segmentation Tool for Long Webpage Screenshots

 )

-In this example, the image at ‘path/to/image.jpg’ is split into several parts based on the provided thresholds.
-The split images are saved in the path returned by the function.
+In this example, the image at ‘path/to/image.jpg’ is segmented into several parts based on the provided thresholds.
+The segmented images are saved in the path returned by the function.

-The draw_line_from_file function is used to draw lines at specified heights on an image.
+The draw_line_from_file function is used to draw lines on the image at specified heights.
 It accepts the following parameters:

-• image_file: The path to the image file.
+• image_file: The path of the image file.

-• heights: A list of heights at which to draw the lines.
+• heights: A list of heights at which to draw lines.

 • color: The color of the lines.
 The default color is red (0, 0, 255).

-This function reads an image from the provided file path, draws lines at the specified heights, and then saves the modified image to a new file.
-The new file is saved in the result directory, with the same name as the original file, but with ‘result’ added before the file extension.
+The function reads the image from the provided file path, draws lines at the specified heights, and then saves the modified image to a new file.
+The new file is saved in the result directory, with the same name as the original file but with ‘result’ added before the file extension.

-If the function encounters an error while reading the image file (for instance, if the file path includes ‘.’ or Chinese characters), it will throw an exception.
+If the function encounters an error reading the image file (e.g., if the file path contains ‘.’ or Chinese characters), it will throw an exception.

 1